pmdscully/thailand_province_border_adjacency/readme.md

 Province Neighbours are determined using the [Provinces and Administrative Areas Map Image - Wikipedia](https://en.wikipedia.org/wiki/Provinces_of_Thailand) map image (above).
 The canonical source for resolving ambiguities is the Province's Wikipedia entry.
 As an example, [Phuket Province - Wikipedia](https://en.wikipedia.org/wiki/Phuket_Province) specifies that *"Phuket Island is connected [...] to Phang Nga Province"*, unambiguously determining `Phuket -> Phang Nga`.

 By following a naming convention, we can confirm ***naming consistency*** too, ensuring all names exist in a source dataset (i.e. `x` exists in our naming convention dataset).
-For Thailand mappings, the naming convention dataset used is the spatial provincial dataset for Thailand from [phannisa_province_data_latlon.csv (utf-8)](https://github.com/pnphannisa/thailand_spatial_resources), which uses naming conventions canonically specified by Thai authorities.
+For Thailand mappings, the naming convention dataset used is the spatial provincial dataset for Thailand from [province_data_latlon.csv (utf-8)](https://github.com/pnphannisa/thailand_spatial_resources), which uses naming conventions canonically specified by Thai authorities and includes GIS coordinates per province to additionally integrate data spatially.
 The same naming set can be found in [Province of Thailand - Wikipedia](https://en.wikipedia.org/wiki/Provinces_of_Thailand).

 ## Code Requirements: